 The dates for the opening and closing of all residence halls are posted in the University Calendar.
-All buildings close at 5:00 p.m. on commencement day for fall and spring semesters.
-Residence Halls close on the last day of finals for summer sessions I & II.
-All residents must check out at this time.
-Residents who vacate a hall after its posted closing time will be assessed a late check-out fee.
-Students are not permitted to remain during interim periods between semesters/sessions.
+All buildings close at the end of Summer Session and all residents must check out.
+Residents who vacate a hall after its posted closing time without authorization will be assessed a fee.